 Click on Find an Optometrist and Eye See…Eye Learn™, then enter your postal code to find an optometrist close to you.
 Call and book an appointment.

 See your optometrist for the eye exam.
 Have your health card ready.
 There is Alberta Health coverage towards your child’s eye exams up to age 19.

-If required, kindergarten-aged students will receive a free pair of eyeglasses.
+If required, kindergarten students will receive a free pair of eyeglasses.
 Ask to see the frame selection available.
 Your optometrist will order your glasses for you.

 *Free glasses are covered by a one-year manufacturer’s warranty.